okta/terraform-provider-okta/examples/README.md

 ## Test Fixture Examples

 Anything that lies underneath a resource directory is config we use as fixtures to our tests.
 We use the special trigger `replace_with_uuid` to trigger the fixture manager to insert a unique id.
-Eventually we will stand up a wiki for the provider but we don't quite have the manpower yet to do so.
+Eventually we will stand up a wiki for the provider, but we don't quite have the manpower yet to do so.

 ## Resources & Data Sources